What is an arc flash?

 The following are typical arc flash causes:

-• Equipment Failure: Arcing caused by loose connections, defective insulation caused by ageing, or poorly maintained electrical components can force an energized conductor to come into contact with another conductor, resulting in an arc flash incident.
+- Equipment Failure: Arcing caused by loose connections, defective insulation caused by aging, or poorly maintained electrical components can force an energized conductor to come into contact with another conductor, resulting in an arc flash incident.
 For example, overloading equipment can cause insulation to overheat and break down, which can lead to arc flash.

 The effects of arc flash